decentraland/adr/content/ADR-175-remove-assets-from-build-local-addressables.md

   - the remote section of the profile we are going to ignore
   - the local section refers to building and loading assets from the "Streaming Assets" directory
   - on WebGL "Streaming Assets" are hosted in the same storage where the main binary (wasm) is located, and, thus, are loaded via "Web Request".
-To be able to use the "Local" configuration, the "Streaming Assets" folder path has to be specified in the config section of `index.ts`.
+To be able to use the "Local" configuration, the "Streaming Assets" folder path has to be specified in the config section of `loader.ts`.
 This will give the necessary url needed for Unity to complete the corresponding "Web Request".
   - on Standalone "Streaming Assets" is a directory alongside a main binary, and, thus, are loaded by reading from disk

 ### Retrocompatibility and Versioning